sylabs/singularity-userdocs/quick_start.rst

 share with your administrator.
 Or maybe you are an administrator who needs to decide whether to install {Singularity}.

-This document, and the accompanying administrator documentation provides answers to many common questions.
+This document and the accompanying administrator documentation provide answers to many common questions.

-If you need to request an installation you may decide to draft a message similar to this:
+If you need to request an installation from your administrator, you may decide to draft a message similar to this:

 .. code::